tamu-edu-students/HyperTools/Documentation/Image_Tool.md

 :Demonstates the different spectral similarities algorithms to specify classification.

 ### Spectral Similarity Image:
+Generates a spectral Similarity Image, similar to Semantic Image, classifies based by the different spectral similarities algorithms.

 ### Spectral Database:
 Import old/new databases, saving reference curves for classification and spectral/semantation.